wesselhuising/pandantic/README.md

 # pandantic

-`pandantic` introduces the ability to validate (`pandas`) DataFrames using `pydantic.BaseModel`s.
-The `pandantic` package is using the V2 version of `pydantic` as it has significant improvements over its V1 versions (a performance increase up to 50 times).
+`pandantic` introduces the ability to validate (`pandas`) DataFrames using the `pydantic.BaseModel`.
+The package is still in development and wants to focus on more dataframe types in the future (like polars and spark) besides pandas.
+Currently, only the `pandas` type is supported together with a pandas plugin.

 First, install `pandantic` by using pip (or any other package managing tool).